dearlittlebird/Meta-Front-End-Developer-PC-m4l1_managing_a_project/README.md

 # Meta-Front-End-Developer-PC-m4l1_managing_a_project
 Repo created to proxy this broken link - https://github.com/Meta-Front-End-Developer-PC/m4l1_managing_a_project .
 This repo can be used to complete Meta frontEnd certification lab exercise.
 Feel free to fork it.

+Ying Liu
+Meta Front-End Development